paulfioravanti/dotfiles/config/karabiner/README.md

 ## Notes

-Due to the following configuration which maps Return/Enter to Control when held,
+Due to the following configuration, which maps Return/Enter to Control when held,

 ```